PlaydateSquad/pd-achievements/docs/achievements.md

 -- very important that you initialize the data blob before your game is set up. achievements.initialize(data) achievements.forceSaveOnGrantOrRevoke = true -- Defaults to false.
-Only set if you'd like the achievement data to be exported every time an achievement is granted or revoked.
+Only set if you’d like the achievement data to be exported every time an achievement is granted or revoked.
 ```

 ### Schema